Country Fire Authority: History

-Stretton’s report returned to his earlier themes and once again highlighted the lack of cohesive firefighting ability outside the Melbourne Metropolitan Fire Brigade area.
+Stretton's report returned to his earlier themes and once again highlighted the lack of cohesive firefighting ability outside the Melbourne Metropolitan Fire Brigade area.

-After nearly 6 months of debate in State Parliament, legislation to establish the Country Fire Authority (CFA) was finally given Royal Assent on 4 December 1944.
+After nearly 6 months of debate in State Parliament, legislation to establish the Country Fire Authority (CFA) was finally passed in two stages on 22 November and 6 December 1944.
+The chairman and board members were appointed on 19 December 1944.
 On 19 December, the State Premier Albert Dunstan announced that Mr Alexander Mercer King of Ballarat was to be appointed Chairman of the CFA Board for the first year, along with 12 members.
 The Board of the new authority met for the first time shortly after on 3 January 1945.
-On 2nd April 1945, the Country Fire Authority Act came into force, and the previous entities ceased to exist.
+On 2 April 1945, the Country Fire Authority Act came into force, and the previous entities ceased to exist.

 The Board then divided Victoria into 24 Fire Control Regions and appointed 17 Regional Officers, but the organisation had very rocky first beginnings.
-All the existing urban and rural brigades were invited to join the new CFA… most did… some reluctantly… but nobody seemed particularly happy with the new arrangements.
+All the existing urban and rural brigades were invited to join the new CFA... most did... some reluctantly... but nobody seemed particularly happy with the new arrangements.
 Some of the rural brigades were so incensed they proposed an alliance with the Commission rather than ceding autonomy to the newly formed CFA.

 Maybe to appease the rival factions, the new CFA Board initially appointed two Chief Officers, with Alexander McPherson representing the urban brigades and Charles Alfred Daw for the rural brigades.
 McPherson retired at the end of June 1950, leaving Daw as the sole Chief Officer of the CFA.

 By the time of the creation of the CFA in 1944 the Forests Commission had, to some extent, been supporting 768 Bush Fire Brigades with 35,000 volunteer members and £100,000 worth of equipment, which then transferred over to the new organisation.

 The CFA then took responsibility for fire suppression on "Country Victoria" leaving the Forests Commission to focus on the public land estate such as State forest and National Parks which amounted for the remaining one third of the State.

-The legislation also required that each country municipality appoint a ”Proper Officer” empowered to permit lighting of fires during the proclaimed summer period and to order removal of fire hazards.
+The legislation also required that each country municipality appoint a "Proper Officer" empowered to permit lighting of fires during the proclaimed summer period and to order removal of fire hazards.

 A major revision of both the Forests Act and Country Fire Authority Act in 1958 clearly enshrined the role of the two agencies and the Chief Fire Officers into complementary legislation.

 The CFA operates under the Country Fire Authority Act of 1958, as amended, and its regulations.
 The Act has been amended many times since its initial establishment, most recently in September 2015.